-Members of the senior class may graduate with honors on the basis of their collegiate record at Corban University.
+Members of the senior class may graduate with Latin honors on the basis of their collegiate record at Corban University.
 In order to graduate with honors, the student must earn at least 60 graded semester hours in residence.
 Pass/Fail courses do not meet residence requirements.
+Verified academic honesty violations disqualify students from receiving this honor.